DPDK/dpdk/doc/guides/nics/mlx5.rst

   - ``DEV_RX_OFFLOAD_KEEP_CRC`` cannot be supported with decapsulation for some NICs (such as ConnectX-6 Dx, ConnectX-6 Lx, and BlueField-2).
     The capability bit ``scatter_fcs_w_decap_disable`` shows NIC support.

+- TX mbuf fast free:

+  - fast free offload assumes the all mbufs being sent are originated from the same memory pool and there is no any extra references to the mbufs (the reference counter for each mbuf is equal 1 on tx_burst call).
+The latter means there should be no any externally attached buffers in mbufs.
+It is an application responsibility to provide the correct mbufs if the fast free offload is engaged.
+The mlx5 PMD implicitly produces the mbufs with externally attached buffers if MPRQ option is enabled, hence, the fast free offload is neither supported nor advertised if there is MPRQ enabled.

 - Sample flow: